Mih1rGupt4/BookBarn-Backend-Repo/README.md

 #### Order

 - **GET /api/order/{id}**
-    - No documentation available.
+    - get orders based on the userid

 - **PATCH /api/order/{id}**
-    - No documentation available.
+    - update the status of the order based on the orderid

-- **GET /api/Order**
+- **GET /api/Order/all**
-    - No documentation available.
+    - get all orders (only accessible by admin)

 - **POST /api/Order**
-    - No documentation available.
+    - insert a new order into the order history
 ---
 For more details on each API endpoint, please refer to the source code comments or the API documentation.